Advertisement

 Related Article: UBEC, NERDC to implement language policy

 They believe it is essential to highlight the importance of families and schools in safeguarding indigenous languages for future generations.
 Parents must incorporate indigenous languages into their households to preserve them.
-Teaching children their native languages should be a priority for parents and the educational system to ensure students grasp the fundamentals.
+Teaching children their native languages should be a priority for parents and the Educational System to ensure students grasp the fundamentals.
 According to Sodangi, Nigeria could benefit from looking at China’s strategies to safeguard its linguistic heritage as efforts to protect indigenous languages gain momentum.

 The content on AskNigeria.com is given for general information only and does not constitute a professional opinion, and users should seek their own legal/professional advice.
 There is data available online that lists details, facts and further information not listed in this post, please complete your own investigation into these matters and reach your own conclusion.
+Images included with this information are not real, they are AI generated and are used for decorative purposes only.
+Our images are not depicting actual events unless otherwise specified.
 AskNigeria.com accepts no responsibility for losses from any person acting or refraining from acting as a result of content contained in this website and/or other websites which may be linked to this website.